Computer program: Stored-program computers

 Instead of plugging in cords and turning switches, a stored-program computer loads its instructions into memory just like it loads its data into memory.
 As a result, the computer could be programmed quickly and perform calculations at very fast speeds.
 Presper Eckert and John Mauchly built the ENIAC.
 The two engineers introduced the stored-program concept in a three-page memo dated February 1944.
-Later, in September 1944, Dr. John von Neumann began working on the ENIAC project.
-On June 30, 1945, von Neumann published the First Draft of a Report on the EDVAC which equated the structures of the computer with the structures of the human brain.
+Later, in September 1944, John von Neumann began working on the ENIAC project.
+On June 30, 1945, von Neumann published the First Draft of a Report on the EDVAC, which equated the structures of the computer with the structures of the human brain.
 The design became known as the von Neumann architecture.
 The architecture was simultaneously deployed in the constructions of the EDVAC and EDSAC computers in 1949.

 The IBM System/360 (1964) was a family of computers, each having the same instruction set architecture.
 The Model 20 was the smallest and least expensive.
 Customers could upgrade and retain the same application software.
 The Model 195 was the most premium.
 Each System/360 model featured multiprogramming—having multiple processes in memory at once.
 When one process was waiting for input/output, another could compute.

-IBM planned for each model to be programmed using PL/1.
-A committee was formed that included COBOL, Fortran and ALGOL programmers.
-The purpose was to develop a language that was comprehensive, easy to use, extendible, and would replace Cobol and Fortran.
+IBM planned for each model to be programmed using PL/I. A committee was formed that included COBOL, FORTRAN and ALGOL programmers.
+The purpose was to develop a language that was comprehensive, easy to use, extendible, and would replace COBOL and FORTRAN.
 The result was a large and complex language that took a long time to compile.

 Computers manufactured until the 1970s had front-panel switches for manual programming.
 The computer program was written on paper for reference.
 An instruction was represented by a configuration of on/off settings.
 After setting the configuration, an execute button was pressed.
 This process was then repeated.
 Computer programs also were automatically inputted via paper tape, punched cards or magnetic-tape.
 After the medium was loaded, the starting address was set via switches, and the execute button was pressed.